jeaye/blog.jeaye.com/_posts/2016-05-30-https-illusion.md

 That's good, since it makes it difficult for others to sniff out what you're searching, even though they can tell that you're searching.
-Alas, it doesn't change the fact that your favorite search engine knows exactly what you searched.
-What it does with that data would then be entirely out of your hands.
+Alas, it doesn't change the fact that your favorite search engine knows exactly what you searched and who you are.
+What it does with that data, such as passing it onto sites you visit, would then be entirely out of your hands.

 *The green lock doesn't mean you're safe.*